-A year ago I wrote a story about my favourite Colorado hometown café.
-It was titles A Mountain Gem for 70 Years.
+A year ago I wrote a story about my favourite Colorado hometown cafe.
+It was titled A Mountain Gem for 70 Years.
 The owner, Rocky St. John, passed away right before Christmas.
 In tribute to her, I have revised my words and added additional photos.
-Her sons Ben and Joe, along with their father, are keeping the café open in her memory.
+Her sons Ben and Joe, along with their father, are keeping the cafe open in her memory.
 She trained them well.

 Allenspark, Colorado lies in a curvy bend off Highway 7, between Estes Park and the valley below.
 As you drive past the majestic scenery of Wild Basin and the backside of Long’s Peak, it’s easy to simply bypass this tiny town.
 But if you turn right onto the business spur, it’s probably because you know about Rocky’s Meadow Mountain Cafe.